pypy/pypy.org/posts/2024/03/fixing-bug-incremental-gc.md

 "only happens on CI" problem.
 I then tried various variants to exclude possible sources of errors.
-The first source of errors to exclude in PyPy bugs is the just-in-time compiler, so I reran the tests with `--jit off` to see whether I could still get it to crash, and thankfully I could (JIT bugs are often very annoying).
+The first source of errors to exclude in PyPy bugs is the just-in-time compiler, so I reran the tests with `--jit off` to see whether I could still get it to crash, and thankfully I eventually could (JIT bugs are often very annoying).

 Next source of bugs to exclude where C-extensions.
 Since those were the tests of nanobind, a framework for creating C-extension modules I was a bit worried